HKPolyU-UAV/docker_practice/README.md

    The time might not be right, but it is not really important at this stage.
 3. **Check hardware connection**

-   In the docker run file, we have specified ```-v/dev:/dev```, which gives basically all USB access to container.
+   In the docker run file, we have specified ```-v/dev:/dev```, which gives basically all USB, video and so on... access to container.

     The easiest way to confirm the connection is to run ```roslaunch realsense2_camera rs_camera.launch```, and outside container simply do ```rqt_image_view``` to check the message.